JvanKatwijk/dab-cmdline/README.md

 ![example 3 with sdrplay input](/example-3.png?raw=true)

-The examples 1 to 7 are basically simple variations on a single theme:
+The examples 1 to 7 and 9 are basically simple variations on a single theme:

 	- example 1 is the example where the main program is linked to a precompiled shared library,